 QUESTION: "Which is important: the covering or the covered head?"

 ANSWER: The symbol in this passage is the covered head, not the covering itself.
 God commands that a woman must have her head covered (vv.
 5-6).
 Therefore, what is important is that a woman has something on her head when she prays or prophesies.
 We need to be careful not to fall into the trap of making the covering the most important part.
 It does not have to be a particular style of covering, just as long as it is a distinguishable piece of fabric that can be properly termed as a veil.

 In Conclusion, should women cover their heads?
 The answer is "YES!"
 It is an important teaching that has been thrown aside during the last hundred years or so.
 My prayer is that God will use this article to further His Kingdom.
 To Him be the glory!

-IMPORTANT NOTE: Along with the author’s teaching on the matter, I would not recommend that women attempt to satisfy the head covering command with a skimpy little piece of fabric that can hardly be distinguished from a bandana or a hair ribbon.
-I’ve also seen women trying to pass off a hoody or a baseball cap for a veil.
+IMPORTANT NOTE: It is important for women to refrain from trying to satisfy the head covering command with a skimpy little piece of fabric that can hardly be distinguished from a bandana or a hair ribbon.
+I’ve also seen women trying to pass off a hoodie or a baseball cap for a veil.
 If we take this teaching seriously, why should we be ashamed of it and try to pretend to the world that we are not using anything more special on our head than just another hair accessory?
 Such is not a bold witness for the Bible and our Faith.
 And it will not impress anyone strongly enough to prompt an enquiry into why we are practicing a peculiar custom that they don’t see other women practice.
 Moreover, you will not become especially distinguishable to God's angels when your head covering is barely more than a hair accessory.
 Something to consider...